-According to MADE SAFE®, the organization that has helmed America’s first nontoxic product seal, traditional air fresheners can include the following less-than-desirable chemicals:
+According to MADE SAFE®, the organization that has helmed America’s first non-toxic product seal, traditional air fresheners can include the following less-than-desirable chemicals:

 Formaldehyde: That same liquid used to preserve animals seen in biology classes makes its way into air fresheners and other household products.
 Also known for its industrial germicide and fungicide properties, the National Cancer Institute lists it as a carcinogen.

 Toluene: A chemical produced during gasoline manufacturing, toluene can be used as a solvent and is frequently found in aviation and automotive fuels.
 It is also a known carcinogen.

 Xylene: This chemical has a sweet scent that naturally occurs in petroleum and coal and can be found in aviation fuel, gasoline, and cigarette smoke.
 It is often found together with benzene, toluene, and ethylbenzene to group together what’s known as “BTEX” chemicals.